crmtogether/CRMSignature/README.md

 -To create your own Sage CRM component zip up the contents of the src folder.

 To install then import via Sage CRM's Component Manager.
-This creates a folders in your CustomPages folder called
+This creates a folder in your CustomPages folder called

 	CRMSignature